Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Discussion

-Throughout our analysis, we have estimated ``disparate impact'' by a regression coefficient on protected-group identity in a model that controls for estimated risk.
-This procedure is consistent with current practice, where we simply replace the usual set of control variables with a single variable capturing risk.
+Throughout our analysis, we have estimated ``disparate impact'' by a regression coefficient on protected-group identity in a model that adjusts for estimated risk.
+This procedure is analogous to current practice in discrimination studies, where we simply replace the usual set of control variables with a single variable capturing risk.
 As seen by our formalization of disparate impact in Eq.~\eqref{eq:nonpar}, we are effectively measuring a particular weighted average of differences in decision rates across individuals of similar risk.
 While intuitively reasonable, this definition raises subtle questions of law and policy.